lightning/bolts/02-peer-protocol.md

 The recipient MUST fail the channel if `signature` is incorrect.

-The recipient it SHOULD broadcast the funding transaction on receipt of a valid `funding_signed` and MUST NOT broadcast the funding transaction earlier.
+The recipient SHOULD broadcast the funding transaction on receipt of a valid `funding_signed` and MUST NOT broadcast the funding transaction earlier.

 ### The `funding_locked` message